Vulnerability Disclosure Policy

 Revised September 2018

-This policy establishes the requirements for SecureAuth Corporation and Core Security SDI Corporation (collectively the Company) for reporting and resolving security vulnerabilities.
-Company is committed to resolving vulnerabilities to meet the needs of its customers and the broader technology community.
-This document describes policy for receiving reports related to potential security vulnerabilities in its products and services and the company’s standard practice with regards to informing customers of verified vulnerabilities.
+This policy establishes the requirements for reporting and resolving security vulnerabilities.
+We are committed to resolving vulnerabilities to meet the needs of our customers and the broader technology community.
+This document describes policy for receiving reports related to potential security vulnerabilities in our products and services and the company’s standard practice with regards to informing customers of verified vulnerabilities.

 2. When to contact the security emergency response team

-- You have identified a potential security vulnerability with one of our products;
+•You have identified a potential security vulnerability with one of our products; or

 After your report is received, the appropriate personnel will contact you to follow-up.

 To ensure confidentiality, we strongly encourage you to use the secure support web portal to exchange any sensitive information updates related to the report.